apouch/GoValve-Root-src/docs/source/index.rst

 Generate (or Load) a Reference Segmentation
 -------------------------------------------
-The user selects and navigates to a "reference" time frame which will be the baseline for strain measurement.
-In this case, we chose the 4th time frame and load an existing segmentation of the aortic root (available on the ITK-SNAP download page).
+The user selects and navigates to a "reference" time frame for which a segmentation of the aortic root will be generated.
+In this case, we choose the 4th time frame and load an existing segmentation of the aortic root (available on the ITK-SNAP download page).
 As shown below, the Label Editor can be used to view the label descriptions and the segmentation can be set to "Continuous Update" (arrow at the bottom of the 3D visualization panel).

 .. image:: images/load-segmentation.png
     :width: 60%